ilenhanako/it-kid-book/kid/build_website.md

-To built a building, you need materials.
-To create a website, you need `commands` :flushed:
+To built a building, you need materials :bank:.
+To create a website, you need `commands` :computer:
 Steps and commands to create your spectacular website:

-Step 1: Create a __folder__
+Step 1: Create a __folder__ :file_folder:

-Step 2: Create a __file__ inside the folder and name it `index.html`
+Step 2: Create a __file__ :page_with_curl: inside the folder and name it `index.html`

-Step 3: Add some html lines to the file
+Step 3: Add some html lines :straight_ruler: to the file

-Step 4: Create a dummy `index.php` and type the following  in the dummy file
+Step 4: Create a dummy `index.php` and type the following  in the dummy file :page_with_curl:
 ```
 <?php
 include('index.html');